 So what is CLEAR RIVERS and the Recycled Park, how does it work?
 The basic principle is that plastic waste materials are collected or ‘harvested’ from the river and quays.
 Consequently, from these waste materials reusable plastics are separated and recycled into building blocks which are the base material for a floating park.
 ‘This concept has been developed over time and we have had much help and input from other people and organizations, like Delft University of Technology, a plastics processing company, the City of Rotterdam, the Rotterdam University of Applied Sciences, Rijkswaterstaat, Better Future Factory and many more.
 We made prototypes, tested them and that’s how the ball started rolling.’

 Enthusiasm in Rotterdam

-Besides the ‘plastic picking’ sessions with the volunteers, Recycled Island Foundation also collects plastic from the river Maas by way of three plastic catchers litter traps.
+Besides the ‘plastic picking’ sessions with the volunteers, CLEAR RIVERS also collects plastic from the river Maas by way of three plastic catchers litter traps.
 These traps were specially designed and developed over a period of approximately 1.5 years and were thoroughly tested, monitored and optimized.
 The litter traps float in specific spots in the river and ‘catch’ garbage using the tides and flow of the river.

 The first phase of the Recycled Park (app.
 140m2) was officially opened in July of 2018, marking an important step in the project.
 But the park is not finished yet, Ramon explains.
 ‘The park will grow over time.
 We will continue collecting plastic waste materials from the rivers and quays and we will also keep on developing the technology behind it.
 The global plastics problem will not be solved by us, but through this project we can make people more aware on a local and national scale.
 We show them that something can be done and that we all need to step up and take action.
 It makes me proud and thankful that I can do this in my home city of Rotterdam.’